Endorsements bring some 20,000 additional union members

 Philadelphia Building & Construction Trades Council

 Philadelphia Federation of Teachers

-SEIU 32BJ (property service workers)
+SEIU 32BJ (property service employees)

 Transport Workers Union L.234 (SEPTA employees)

 UNITE HERE L.274 (hotel, food service, stadium workers)

 UNITE HERE L.634 (hotel workers, student safety staff)

 A long-time civil rights lawyer, Krasner won the Democratic nomination for District Attorney of Philadelphia in May 2017, with 38% of the vote.
 The general election is November 7.